-The Maroon Bells Four Pass Loop is a bucket list hike for a lot of people.
+Hiking the Maroon Bells Four Pass Loop in one day is a bucket list hike for a lot of people.
 Considered one of the most beautiful backpacking trails in the USA, the alpine loop passes over four 12,000ft passes.
 Covering 27 miles and 7,500+ft of gain.
 For many, what started as a backpacking loop has turned into one of the most epic single day adventures in North America.

 Located in the heart of the Rockies, just outside of Aspen, CO.
 The towing 14,000+ft Maroon Peaks are located in the Elk Mountain range.
 With the Four Pass Loop circling the two massive peaks.
 The trail never stops providing views from start to finish and this is one every endurance athlete should have on their list.